 - 2 to 3 tablespoons Cold Water

-- Mix flour and sugar in medium bowl.
+- Mix flour, salt, cinnamon, and sugar in medium bowl.
 Cut in shortening, until your mixture starts looking mealy.

 - Sprinkle in the cold water, 1 tablespoon at a time, mixing with a fork until you have a moistened dough that is beginning to stick together (a tiny bit more water can be added if needed).

 - Using your hands, gather the dough together into a ball, form it into a disk, wrap it in plastic wrap and put it in the fridge to chill for 30-45 minutes.

 - Once the dough has chilled and hardened some, remove from fridge and roll it out on a lightly floured surface.
 You will want it to be a couple inches bigger than your up-side down pie pan.
 If you want it flakier, roll it into a large rectangle, fold it like a letter width wise and length wise and then roll it out again.